 Ability to handle stress

-This profession can stress you to your limits at times and the immense responsibilities associated with it doesn’t make it any easier.
-Risk assessing is a demanding and time-consuming process which requires you to juggle between tasks almost on a daily basis.
+This profession can stress you to your limits at times and the immense responsibilities associated with it don't make it any easier.
+Risk assessment is a demanding and time-consuming process that requires you to juggle between tasks almost daily.
 Not everyone is a cut out for this job.